Abnormal Pap Smears

-A cervical biopsy is not a routine part of a colposcopy.
-Your gynecologist will only recommend taking a biopsy, or tissue sample from the cervix or vagina if there are any abnormalities detected that require further testing.
-If you have to undergo a cervical biopsy, our gynecologist will use a sharp instrument to remove a piece of tissue.
+Your women's health practitioner may recommend taking a biopsy, or tissue sample from the cervix or vagina if there are any abnormalities detected that require further testing.
+If you need a cervical biopsy, our women's health specialist will use an instrument to remove a small piece of tissue and also from your endocervix.
 It’s normal to feel pressure and cramping during a biopsy.
-While it can be uncomfortable it shouldn’t be painful.

 After the biopsy, we will send your samples to a lab for testing.
 It can take up to one week or more to get your results.
 We will provide you with further instructions including coming back into our office for the results.
-If there are cancerous cells present within the cervix further testing or treatment may be required including,
+If there are abnormal cells present within the cervix further testing or treatment may be required.

 Whether you need to schedule your upcoming Pap smear or you have questions about getting a colposcopy in Atlanta, GA, call Ideal Gynecology at (470) 312-3696.